backstage/backstage/docs/auth/google/gcp-iap-auth.md

           // and the IAP token and produces the Backstage token with the
           // relevant user info.
           async resolver({ profile, result: { iapToken } }, ctx) {
-            // Somehow compute the Backstage token claims, just some dummy code
+            // Somehow compute the Backstage token claims.
+Just some dummy code
             // shown here, but you may want to query your LDAP server, or
             // GSuite or similar, based on the IAP token sub/email claims const id = `user:default/${iapToken.email.split('@')[0]}`;